Create a transaction log backup

 • After: Specify the number of days after which the backup expires and can be overwritten.

-• On: Specify a date when the backup expires and can be overwritten.
+• On: Specify the date when the backup expires.

-• Compress backup: Select the checkbox to reduce the size of the backup file, regardless of the server-level default.
+5.4.
+Select Compress backup to reduce the size of the backup file, regardless of the server-level default.

 Note